Dhara-95/bookmark-manager/bookmark-manager/README.md

 So that I can quickly go to websites I visit regularly I would like to to see a list of bookmarks

+As a user
+So that I can store new websites
+I would like to add new bookmarks to the Bookmark Manager

 ```

 **Domain Model**